Pleasant Dreams: Conception

 Even though he expressed dissatisfaction with the album, working with Graham Gouldman, Johnny admitted, "was easy—he was always a gentleman.
 He changed a lot of the songs: "Here's a nice chord for the bridge, you should be playing a minor chord instead of a major chord," things like that."
 Gouldman also had ideas for vocal harmonies, guitar overdubs, and melodic basslines.
 If he suggested a guitar part, it had to sound like it came from Johnny, "or he wouldn't play it," Gouldman said.
 Gouldman also revealed that there were certain tracks he actually played guitar on.
 "I'd show [Johnny] and he'd say, "You play it," but I had to play very restrictive, nothing fancy at all."
 He went on to say that there wasn't much work to do with the songs.
 "We changed arrangements slightly, but it was basic stuff, like, "Let's put an end on this song rather than fade it, let's double up on the chorus at the end."
 Dee Dee recalled that "Graham really produced.
 He put something into the album, some harmony ideas."
+In a 2025 interview Gouldman stated that whilst the band (and Johnny in particular) disliked the album, "they never said anything while we were recording and we got on well".

 During early stages of the album's development, Joey was dating Linda Daniele.
 After the album was released, however, Daniele left Joey and became Johnny's girlfriend.
 Ramones' road manager Monte Melnick relates: "Joey was devastated.
 It affected him deeply.
 Johnny knew it was bad and kept Linda totally hidden from that point on.
 She didn't come to many shows and if she did he'd hide her in the back; she wouldn't come backstage.
 He'd run out to meet her and leave as soon as they were done."
 While Johnny would eventually marry Linda, Joey held a strong grudge against them both, and, though they continued to perform and tour together, the two rarely talked to each other.
 Joey explained that Johnny had "crossed the line" once he started dating Daniele, and noted that "he destroyed the relationship and the band right there".
 Johnny defended himself by stating that had Daniele not left Joey for him, "he wouldn't have even been talking about her and saying how much he loved her because he wouldn't have been obsessed about it."